BOGDAN MIHAI RADU

 “To Britain and Northern Ireland, The President of Romania, Klaus Iohannis, awarded the Order of ‘Cultural Merit’ in the rank of Knight, Category C – ‘Fine Arts,’ to Mr. Bogdan Mihai Radu, visual artist.”

-His works are included in several private collections and notable museums, including the Cotroceni National Museum in Bucharest, Romania.
+His works are included in several notable museums, including the Cotroceni National Museum in Bucharest, Romania.
+In 2021 he had a solo exhibition The Heart of Queen Marie, at Mogosoaia Palace, outside Bucharest.

 Bogdan lives and works in London, United Kingdom.